 Oh Happy Day!

-It also meant that she could splash out on the finer details like the flowers, the table settings and gifts for guests – which meant the day was just perfect!
+Having a small wedding also meant that she could splash out on the finer details like the flowers, the table settings and gifts for the guests, which all helped to make the day absolutely perfect.

 We don’t know when things will change and when guest number restrictions will change or be lifted but we hope your small wedding is as perfect as possible.